abigail-ryan/serenity-day-spa/README.md

 #### Content and Media References

-* All written content on Serenity Day Spa has been generated by AI and is purely for demonstration purposes only.
+* All written content on Serenity Day Spa has been generated by AI and edited by me, and is purely for demonstration purposes only.
-* The Spa's interior imagery was generated through [DeepAI](https://deepai.org/machine-learning-model/text2img), using my colour palette and guided prompts to deliver the desired look and feel of the images for Serenity Day Spa.
+* The Spa's interior imagery was generated through [DeepAI](https://deepai.org/machine-learning-model/text2img), using my colour palette and guided text prompts to deliver the desired look and feel of the images for Serenity Day Spa.
 * The treatment images and staff image were sourced from [Pexels](https://www.pexels.com/) & [Freepik](https://www.freepik.com/):
 <details>
 <summary>Image credits</summary>